FriendsOfSymfony/FOSRestBundle/README.md

 Following is an example adding support for a custom RSS encoder while removing support for xml.

+When using View::setResourceRoute() the default behavior of forcing a redirect to the route for html is disabled.

-Also the default JSON encoder class is modified and a custom serializer service is configured.
+The default JSON encoder class is modified and a custom serializer service is configured.

 The a normalizer is registered for the class ``Acme\HelloBundle\Document\Article``